 This chart can help you determine how often you’re having symptoms of OAB.
 It can also help you track whether you’re drinking or eating irritants before these symptoms occur.
 Bringing your symptom chart with you to your doctor may help them determine if Gemtesa is working for you.

 Before taking Gemtesa, talk with your doctor about your health history.
 Gemtesa may not be right for you if you have certain medical conditions or other factors affecting your health.
-These include:
+Be sure to talk with your doctor if any of the following apply to you:

 • Weak urine stream or trouble emptying your bladder.
 It’s not common, but Gemtesa use may cause urinary retention (inability to empty your bladder).
 If you already have trouble emptying your bladder or have a weak urine stream, you may have a higher risk for this side effect.
 Your doctor can help determine if Gemtesa is safe for you to take.